 Over the last decade, you have probably played some role in transitioning one or multiple organizations from traditional marketing to our new content-centric, digital marketing world.
 From my experience, very few of these transitions have been easy.
 Roles have to change.
 New people often have to be hired.
 And we often have to define content planning, as many marketers still think of it interchangeably with content strategy.

-As Robert Rose, Lead Strategist for the Content Marketing Institute, puts it, using content to engage potential customers is “a new muscle” and new internal processes have to be built that support a more publisher-like structure.
-More on this from Robert here (video).
+As Robert Rose, Lead Strategist for the Content Marketing Institute, puts it, using content to engage potential customers is a “new muscle” and new internal processes have to be built that support a more publisher-like structure.
+More on this from Robert below.